 Saints lose to the Carolina Panthers 23-22 to extend losing streak to seven in a row

-CHARLOTTE, N.C. - The New Orleans Saints have no lost seven straight games after falling to the Carolina Panthers 23-22 Sunday at Bank of America Stadium.
+CHARLOTTE, N.C. - The New Orleans Saints have now lost seven straight games after falling to the Carolina Panthers 23-22 Sunday at Bank of America Stadium.

 The Saints got out to a 6-0 lead in the first quarter from two field goals before the Panthers scored a touchdown in the second quarter to take a 7-6 lead.